- Table of Contents

 Consider Long-Term Implications

 Evaluate the potential long-term consequences of your decision.
-While short-term gains might be appealing, it is essential to assess the impact on future goals and sustainability.
+While short-term gains might be appealing, assessing the impact on future goals and sustainability is essential.
 Opt for decisions that align with your long-term objectives and values.

 Seek Diverse Perspectives